ahoqueali/ahoqueali.github.io/agile/story-pointing/README.md

 ##  How to story point

-The story pointing of a story in a sprint backlog should be done relative to a story that has already been story pointed by the team (datum story)
+The story pointing of a story in a sprint backlog should be done relative to an already story pointed datum story

 ##  How to make storying point better